StratifyLabs/StratifyQML/README.md

 StratifyLabs UI is released under the ASL 2.0.
 If you are willing to release contributions under this license and would like to contribute, please let me know.

-# Version 2.0 is Almost Ready
+# Version 2.0 is Here!

 Version 1.0 got the ball rolling but version 2.0 is a huge improvement.
-Much of the API is the same, but under the hood big changes have been made to make customizing and stying objects easier and more intuitive.
+Many of the API's are the same, but under the hood big changes have been made to make customizing and stying objects easier and more intuitive.

 ## Porting to 2.0